105 – General Information and Procedures

 Reporting Previous Attendance at a University or College

 You must provide information about all universities or colleges you attended, since universities normally consider all educational experiences to be part of the academic background.
-Universities require knowledge of your complete academic background to process your application.
+Universities need to know your complete academic background to process your application.

-International applicants and their dependents are not eligible for free medical coverage under the Ontario Health Insurance Plan.
+International applicants and their dependants are not eligible for free medical coverage under the Ontario Health Insurance Plan.
 As a result, Ontario universities have a compulsory private plan that provides equivalent coverage.
-Further information about this plan is available from the individual universities.
+More information about this plan is available from the individual universities.

 Study Permit (Visa)